Pet insurance for Australian homeowners — common questions

 What is the maximum age I can take out pet insurance in Australia?

-Most insurers stop offering NEW comprehensive policies once a dog is 9 years old, and most cats 12 years old.
-Some specialised insurers (RSPCA Pet Insurance, Petplan, Bow Wow Meow) accept new policies up to age 14 — with steep premiums and reduced cover.
+Many insurers stop offering NEW comprehensive policies as pets age — commonly around 9 for dogs, with caps varying by insurer — and quotes for cats are generally unavailable past 8 years through comparison services.
 Once your pet is on a policy continuously, the insurer cannot cancel it just because of age — but new applications past the cap are usually rejected.
 The lesson: get cover before your pet ages out of the new-policy market.

 Are there pet insurance discounts in Australia?

-Most insurers offer modest discounts: 5-10% multi-pet discount when you cover 2+ animals on the same account, 5-10% direct debit discount, sometimes a small first-year promotional discount for new sign-ups.
-Multi-policy bundling (pet + car + home with the same insurer) is less common in pet insurance than in other categories, but a few insurers offer it.
-Compare the Market shows the discounted prices in the quote results.
+Many insurers offer modest discounts: 5-10% multi-pet discount when you cover 2+ animals on the same account, 5-10% direct debit discount, sometimes a small first-year promotional discount for new customers.
+Any discounts you qualify for show up in the quoted prices when you compare.

 How quickly does pet insurance pay out a claim?